boomshroom/NovaLang/README.md

 Syntax is largely derived from Haskell with many restrictions.

-Memory safety is planned to be maintained through the use of linear types as opposed to a grabage collector.
+Memory safety is planned to be maintained through the use of linear types as opposed to a garbage collector.

 ## Purpose